 The NCCA sampling is comprised of coastal waters extending from the shoreline to the nearshore boundary of the open water of the oceans and Great Lakes.
 The assessment is limited to the fringing, shallow band of coastal waters most heavily used by humans and most vulnerable to activities within adjacent coastal watersheds.

-NCCA evaluates four indices of condition—water quality, sediment quality, benthic community condition, and fish tissue contaminants – to evaluate the ecological condition and recreational potential of coastal waters.
+NCCA evaluates four indices of condition—water quality, sediment quality, benthic community condition, and fish tissue contaminants – and several other indicators to evaluate the ecological condition and recreational potential of coastal waters.
 Consistent sampling and analytical procedures ensure that the results can be compared across the country and over time.

 **Human health fish tissue contaminants were assessed in the Great Lakes only